 As a master strategist, Ben’s role includes:

-• Analyzing situations and problems using both traditional and proprietary strategy models such as SmartSWOT and performance scorecards.
+• Analyzing situations and troubleshooting problems using both traditional and proprietary strategy models such as SmartSWOT and performance scorecards.
 Applying probability and risk/reward analysis to evaluate strategies.
 Identifying strategies with the best risk/reward profiles.

 • Designing strategy models such as business models, visual strategic plans and strategy systems.